imnana18/sql-challenge/README.md

   - Defined data types, primary keys, foreign keys, and other constraints.
   - Ensured uniqueness for primary keys; use composite keys if necessary.
   - Created tables in the correct order to manage foreign keys.

+** NOTE: Please refer to the DB DDL section of the EmployeeSQL folder for table schemas.

 - Imported each CSV file into its respective SQL table.

-- NOTE: Please refer to the DB DDL section of the EmployeeSQL folder for table schemas.
+** NOTE: Please refer to the SQL section of the EmployeeSQL folder for importing data into created tables.

 ### Data Analysis
 Performed the following queries on the database using SQL in Postgres: